liddiard/liddiard.me/_projects/ucla-championships.md

 In order to accommodate all of these use cases cleanly, I came up with a two-part radio button navigation that offers a year filter and a sport filter.
 Both filters are initially set to "All Years" and "All Sports," respectively, so that all championships are displayed by default.

-Clicking a year filters the list and highlights all sports in which UCLA won a championships that year, and vice versa for clicking a sport.
-Take a look at the accompanying video for a better visual explanation of how the navigation makes it easy to filter either by year or by sport, or to quickly locate a specific championship.
+Clicking a year filters the list and highlights all sports in which UCLA won a championship that year, and vice versa when clicking a sport.
+Take a look at the accompanying video for a better visual explanation of how the navigation makes it easy to browse either by year or by sport, or to quickly locate a specific championship.

 I built the web page with React because it offers a nice minimal framework for a small page like this while handling the manipulation of hundreds of DOM elements with ease.
 Championship data is pulled from a Google Sheet for easy updating by non-technical staff.